Verulam Township

-The Township of Verulam was a rural municipality within the former Victoria County, now the city of Kawartha Lakes.
-It was bounded on the north by the geographic township of Somerville, the south by the geographic township of Emily, the west by the geographic township of Fenelon, and the east by the County of Peterborough.
+The Township of Verulam is a geographic township within the city of Kawartha Lakes.
+It was bounded on the north by the geographic township of Somerville, the south by the geographic township of Emily, the west by the geographic township of Fenelon, and the east by Trent Lakes.
 For the purposes of government, land surveying and reference, it is now properly referred to as the "Geographic Township of Verulam".